cloudspaceacademy/cloudspace-workshop/docs/microservices-bookStore.md

    ![alt diagram](assets/images/microservices-bookstore/ergraph.jpeg)

-   - Now you can browse to
+## 🗄️ Step-9-Test-our-BookStore-Application

-   - istio-ingressgateway url/productpage
+   - From the previous step you can browse to **istio-ingressgateway url/productpage**
    - To get the url

    ```bash